Kim and Moon to meet at military demarcation line before summit - Journal du Cameroun

 Kim will sign the guest book before the morning session starts, Im said, describing the occasion as a “summit for peace and prosperity on the Korean peninsula”.

-The delegations will have separate lunches, Im told a briefing, with the North’s group crossing back to their side of the border to eat.

-Moon and Kim will together plant “a pine tree, which stands for peace and prosperity, on the MDL, which has symbolised confrontation and division over the past 65 years”, Im said.
+The North’s group will cross back to its side for lunch, and before the afternoon session Moon and Kim will together plant “a pine tree, which stands for peace and prosperity, on the (Military Demarcation Line), which has symbolised confrontation and division over the past 65 years”, Im said.

 The soil will come from Mount Paektu, on the North’s border with China, and Mount Halla, on the South’s southern island of Jeju.